-According to the American College of Sports Medicine, any and all healthy adults that fall between the ages of 18 and 65 should at the very minimum partake in a moderate level of physical activity for at least 30 minutes at a time and for at least 5 days a week.
+According to the American College of Sports Medicine, any and all healthy adults that fall between the ages of 18 and 65 should at the very minimum partake in a moderate level of physical exercise for at least 30 minutes at a time and for at least 5 days a week.

-Additionally, studies show that when people self-monitor their physical activities they are much more likely to be successful when it comes to weight loss, which puts you directly in the driver's seat.
+Additionally, studies show that when people self-monitor their physical exercises they are much more likely to be successful when it comes to weight loss, which puts you directly in the driver's seat.

-Another way to increase your success is to keep a visual record of your accomplishments.
+- Another way to increase your success is to keep a visual record of your accomplishments.
 This can be done by simply writing your achievements and setbacks in a daily workout log.

 Fitness Journal Guidelines